karouf/resume/en.md

 November 2015 - Present
 Fontenay le Comte, France
 * First member of the newly formed SaaS Infrastructure team.
 * Prototyped a service desk solution based on JIRA Service Desk to centralise all requests made to the team and manage internal customers expectations and SLAs.
-In fact building a framework that can support our processes and help us evolve them towards the ITIL guidelins.
+In fact building a framework that can support our processes and help us evolve them towards the ITIL guidelines.
 Pending management approval for implementation.
-* Rethought our monitoring system from the grounds up with a colleague from the Architecture team, focusing on collecting data first then analysing it for alerting, diagnostics and capacity planning purposes.
+* Rethought our monitoring system from the grounds up with a colleague from the Architecture team, focusing on collecting data first then analysing it for alerting, diagnostic and capacity planning purposes.
 A partial implementation using Heka, InfluxDB and Grafana is currently in test.
 Bosun is being considered for the alerting component.
 * Looked at Rundeck and Microsoft Orchestrator to find a tool that can be the central pillar of our self-service portal, allowing other teams to run jobs on our SaaS systems without our intervention but letting us manage authorization and have an audit trail.
 * Documented all my research and prototyping.
 * Supervised and administered 170+ hosted environments running our flagship application which is not multi-tenant, hence a different environment for each customer.